nasa-nccs-hpda/astrotime/README.md

 ## Dataset Preparation
 * This project utilizes three datasets (sinusoid, synthetic, and MIT) which are located in the **cfg.platform.project_root** directory.
 The project_root directory on explore is: **/explore/nobackup/projects/ilab/data/astrotime**.
 * The raw sinusoid data can be found on explore at <project_root>/sinusoids/npz.
 The script **.workflow/util/npz2nc.py** has been used to convert the .npz files to netcdf files in the  <project_root>/sinusoids/nc directory.
-* The raw synthetic light curves are styored on explore at **/explore/nobackup/people/bppowel1/timehascome/**.
+* The raw synthetic light curves are stored on explore at **/explore/nobackup/people/bppowel1/timehascome/**.
 The script **.workflow/util/npz2nc.py** has been used to convert the .npz files to netcdf files in the <project_root>/synthetic directory.
 * The MIT light curves are stored in their original form at: **/explore/nobackup/people/bppowel1/mit_lcs/**.
 Methods in the class **astrotime.loaders.MIT.MITLoader** have been used to convert the lc txt files to netcdf files in the <project_root>/MIT directory.